TheJacksonLab/OpenMacromolecularGenome/README.md

 This repository contains python scripts to obtain Open Macromolecular Genome (OMG) data from eMolecules and to train generative models.

-## Questions, problems?

-Make a github issue.
-Please be as clear and descriptive as possible.

 ## How to install

 ### Requirements: